huaweicloud/terraform-provider-huaweicloud/docs/resources/lb_certificate.md

 The following arguments are supported:

-* `region` - (Optional) The region in which to obtain the V2 Networking client.
+* `region` - (Optional) The region in which to create the ELB certificate resource.
-    A Networking client is needed to create an LB certificate.
-If omitted, the `region` argument of the provider is used.
-Changing this creates a new LB certificate.
+    If omitted, the provider-level region will be used as default.
+    Changing this creates a new certificate.

 * `name` - (Optional) Human-readable name for the Certificate.
 Does not have to be unique.